nanamid/CS425_Team45/docs/index.md

 ## About our Project
 "Task Titans" is a gamified productivity tool designed to empower students with effective task management and motivational features rooted in habit formation and psychology.
 Task Titans transforms routine academic responsibilities into engaging challenges, motivating users to excel academically while cultivating lasting study habits.

-The app provides features such as task list management, gamified task completion, Titan battles – game elements that drive app engagement, in-game experience points, promoting collaborative learning and accountability.
+The app provides features such as task list management, gamified task completion, Titan battles, game elements that drive app engagement, in-game experience points, promoting collaborative learning, and accountability.
 Task Titans also integrates reminders and notifications to keep students on track and offers in-depth analytics for self-improvement.

 Task Titans’ unique approach, combining gamification and academic task management, positions it to stand out among competitors by enhancing student productivity and fostering success in a gamified academic environment.